Building Engineers Bring Resilience to Building Design

 The technical component curriculum brings together architecture courses in green building design and engineering courses in energy modeling and design.

 Coursework foregrounds practical examples, projects and case studies, including two capstone projects.
 In the first capstone project, students develop a plan to retrofit an existing building and in the second they develop an energy systems design for a new building.
+Students complete their final capstone projects as members of an integrated design team made up of a diverse mix of architects and building engineers.
+One group of students recently developed a design for a school that prioritized resiliency.

 “The challenges we're designing for are considering future scenarios, solving issues that the school might have to deal in the future,” explains group member Gabriela Mercado.

-“Some of them we’ve already experienced a little, like the heat dome in 2021, but others are not very evident but are equally important to be prepared for and to provide the school with the infrastructure to face them, such as flooding, drought periods and other hazards caused by climate change.”
+“Some of them we've already experienced a little, like the heat dome in 2021, but others are not very evident but are equally important to be prepared for and to provide the school with the infrastructure to face them, such as flooding, drought periods and other hazards caused by climate change.”
+The students entered their design into the renowned U.S. Department of Energy Solar Decathlon Design Challenge and were invited to advance to the finals based on their innovative design.
+Another group of students designed a multipurpose building for the Department of Defence in Nunavut, the world’s most northerly permanent inhabited location.
+The group came up with a future-proof design that could withstand extreme and changing climate conditions in a unique location while also reflecting local culture and context.

 The program’s technical courses and capstone projects are complemented by courses on leadership, data analytics, strategy and sustainability, ensuring that graduates have the business knowledge needed to advance into leadership positions.